HopeSepo/CSC4631_Lab2/mission.md

-Mission Statement: We aim to put our heads together inorder to achieve the most possible
+Mission Statement: We aim to collaborate and use the power of teamwork